 In regards to taxes, here’s what’s happening at The Higher Path:

-(1) Prior to receiving our temporary license, you will see a 15% State Excise Tax & 5% Local Tax added on to the prices you see listed on our menus & labels.
-You will clearly be able to see these taxes reflected on your receipt--if you're not sure where to look, simply ask your budtender to show you!
-(Please note that this differs from the tax-included prices that you've been used to at The Higher Path.
-Item prices are still the same, but the tax is just getting added separately so that you can clearly see how much you're paying in taxes & which taxes they are!)
+(1) Prior to receiving our temporary license, you will see a 9.5% Sales Tax & 10% Local Tax added on to the prices you see listed on our menus & labels.
+You will clearly be able to see these taxes reflected on your receipt–if you’re not sure where to look, simply ask your budtender to show you!
+(Please note that this differs from the tax-included prices that you’ve been used to at The Higher Path.
+Item prices are still the same, but the tax is just getting added separately so that you can clearly see how much you’re paying in taxes & which taxes they are!)

 (2) Once we are licensed and begin accepting products from licensed vendors and distributors, taxes will change again to include ALL of the taxes placed on Adult Use Cannabis in the state of California per Prop 64.
 (When our wholesale prices are increased by licensed distributors, you will likely see an increase in product price.)